konsumer/phonegap-pebble/README.md

-# Phonegap Pebble
+# PebbleKit

-A Phonegap interface to PebbleKit

-This is a stub.
-Still working out details.
+This plugin provides a cordova plugin interface for [PebbleKit](https://github.com/pebble/pebblekit)

+It's not all complete, but I'm working on it.

 ## Installation

-* First install cordova with `sudo npm install -g cordova`
-* Now, install this plugin with `cordova plugin add https://github.com/konsumer/phonegap-pebble.git`
+    `cordova plugin add com.jetboystudio.pebble.PebblePGPlugin`

+## Supported Platforms

+- Android

+Anyone want to add to this list?

 ## Usage

-See `www/` as example.
+Coming soon.